aimagelab/mammoth/README.md

 - Use `./utils/main.py` to run experiments.
 - New models can be added to the `models/` folder.
 - New datasets can be added to the `datasets/` folder.

+## Update roadmap

+All the code is under active development.
+Here are some of the features we are working on:

+- **Configurations for datasets**: Currently, each dataset represents a *specific configuration* (e.g., number of tasks, data augmentations, backbone, etc.).
+This makes adding a new *setting* a bit cumbersome.
+We are working on a more flexible way to define configurations, while leaving the current system as a default for retro-compatibility.
+- **New models**: We are working on adding new models to the repository.
+- **New training modalities**: We will introduce new CL training regimes, such as training with *noisy labels*, *regression*, *segmentation*, *detection*, etc.
+- **Openly accessible result dashboard**: We are working on a dashboard to visualize the results of all the models in both their respective settings (to prove their reproducibility) and in a general setting (to compare them). *This may take some time, since compute is not free.*

+All the new additions will try to preserve the current structure of the repository, making it easy to add new functionalities with a simple merge.

 ## Models